KBismark/x-markdown/README.md

 ```

-To highlight the above code in our documentation site, we need to have the code below in `somfile.xmd.js` and parse via CLI using `xyntax somfile.xmd.js path/to/project_root` and insert the result into our project using `// \insert my_identifier`
+We would need to have the code below in `somfile.xmd.js` and parse via CLI using `xyntax somfile.xmd.js path/to/project_root` and insert the result into our project using `// \insert my_identifier`

 **somfile.xmd.js**
 ```js